yappel/BEP_meta1/README.md

 ## 1.3 Unity
 Unity is the project for everything that is related to Unity or Meta 1.
 This includes the classes that couple the sensors to the classes in UserLocalisation and handling the game engines world.

+## 1.4 WaterLevelTracking
+This project contains the algorithm for water level detection.
+It includes files to calculate required properties and covert an image to a number representing the water level.
+This project does not contain tests, beacuse the algorithm was tested doing experiments.

 # 2 Dependencies
 The three projects require dependencies of eachother as follows: (x->y means x is a dependency for y)
 * Core -> Core.Test